The Frog Kingdom

-The Frog Kingdom (青蛙王国) is a 2013 Chinese animated adventure drama film directed by Nelson Shin and Melanie Simka.
+The Frog Kingdom (青蛙王国) also known as Frog Games is a 2013 Chinese animated adventure drama film directed by Nelson Shin and Melanie Simka.

 Premise

 The story centers on the Frog Princess, who runs from home after her father, the Frog King, announces that she will marry whomever can win the most medals in a sporting event called the Froglympics.
 She dresses as a commoner and befriends a vendor named Rain and Little Ken, his tadpole sidekick.
 Rain trains the Princess for the Froglympics, and she falls in love with him.
 Because the Frog King is embarrassed that his daughter is not present, he trains a doppelgänger as her stand-in.
 Little Ken soon discovers that four contestants in the Froglympics are actually spies for Snake King, a ruthless leader planning to invade the Frog Kingdom.